1j01/janitorial-android/README.md

 	- Punkbot
 - Slanted bricks that reflect lasers
 - Force field / hard light transparent bricks that can be powered on to make it solid, and can be built with!
-	- Implies you can create areas where you can't build but can still move through, and or areas you can
+	- Implies you can create areas where you can't build but can still move through, particularly if it's locked into unmovable ground and ceiling
+	- Variations:
+		- Color per switch, toggles solidity from anywhere; solidity always matches switch
+		- Solid while connected to some sort of pad, while pad is powered; can connect through other bricks
+		- Toggles when connected to a pad, and a button is pressed; can connect through other bricks
 - Speed powerup that makes junkbot go uncomfortably fast
 	- Buildup animation with sound ju-ju-ju-ju...tdtdtdtdtkwhh~!
 - Various electrical systems